25 Oct 2024

 ## Follow Time Value of Money Sign Conventions

-XIRR vs CAGR: Key Differences
+CAGR vs XIRR: Key Differences

 Here are some of the key differences between CAGR and XIRR presented in a tabular format: